TrevorDKelly/Programing-and-back-end-development/rb170/notes.md

 Transport Layer
   Multiplexing
-    transmitting multiple signals over a single channel Demiltiplexing is the oppisite process
+    transmitting multiple signals over a single channel Demultiplexing is the oppisite process
     at the physical layer
       a fiberoptic cable sending sygnals at different angles of refraction radio waves at different frequencies